oswaldkam/oswaldkam.github.io/_portfolios/chipin.md

       alt:
       type: image
 ---
-The control panel is a specialized application designed for managing interactive elements for a live TV show [Chip In (籌旗)](https://www.facebook.com/ViuTV.chipin).
-It integrates seamlessly with Vizrt CG servers via APIs to control and display dynamic visual content, including real-time voting statistics and jackpot results.
-Statistical and jackpot data are processed by separate applications managed by other teams and fetched through APIs for precise on-screen visualization.
+A specialized application developed for managing interactive elements during live broadcasts of Chip In, a dynamic live TV show.
+The control panel integrates with Vizrt CG servers via APIs to control and display real-time visual content, including live voting results and jackpot statistics.
+Statistical and jackpot data are processed by external applications managed by other teams and retrieved through APIs to ensure precise and accurate on-screen representation.

-The program dynamically calculates and updates visual elements, such as bar chart heights, based on the fetched data, ensuring accurate and engaging displays.
-Production Assistants have intuitive control over the visibility of CG elements, allowing them to toggle displays with a single button click for maximum flexibility during live broadcasts.

-Designed for mission-critical operations, the system utilizes dual-redundant satellite and fiber connections to guarantee uninterrupted performance, ensuring a seamless and reliable experience for viewers.
-This tailored solution provides robust tools for managing live, interactive broadcasts with precision and efficiency.
+#### Key Features/Capabilities:
+- **Dynamic Visualization: **
+  - Automatically calculates and updates, for example, the height of bar charts based on live data fetched from APIs.
+  - Ensures engaging and accurate visual displays that enhance viewer interaction during a live broadcast.

+- **Intuitive Control to Production Teams:**
+  - A user-friendly interface provides Production Assistants with one-click button operations to turn the CG elements on and off.
+  - Maximizes flexibility in managing on-screen elements in real time.  -

+- **Mission-Critical Reliability:**
+  - Engineered with dual-redundant satellite and fiber links for failure-free live productions.
+  - Provides a smooth, error-free experience for the audience in high-pressure, live production situations.

+This customized solution provides the production teams with powerful, efficient means of managing live, interactive broadcasts with accuracy and reliability in creating an engaging experience for viewers.